csgura/fp/README.md

 # github.com/csgura/fp

-This package is inspired by Haskell, Scala, Hhapeless, and Scala Cats.
+This package is inspired by Haskell, Scala, Shapeless, and Scala Cats.
 This package provides algebraic data types such as Tuple and Option.

 cmd/gombok is a lombok-like code generator that generates getter and builder methods.